What Happened to My Medical License? Dr. Westin Childs

 When I first got out of residency, I took a job in which I would prescribe medical marijuana to people with chronic medical conditions.

-It was actually a lot of fun and one of my favorite jobs in healthcare to date.
+It was actually a lot of fun and one of my favorite jobs to date.

-The reason for the complaint was that in order to prescribe medical marijuana to any patient doctors are required to look up a history of a patient’s prescription medications.
+In order for a doctor to prescribe medical marijuana, they needed to first look up a history of a patient’s list of prescription medications.

 The idea was that doctors needed to check to see if patients were getting scheduled narcotics and other painkillers from various types of doctors in an effort to abuse the system.

-Why?
-Well, because I never thought it was necessary for the people that I was treating.
+Why didn’t I?
+Well, because I never thought it was necessary for the people I was treating.

 For one, I have a good sense of whether or not a patient is lying.

-For another, medical marijuana has been shown to help REDUCE dependence on narcotics.
+And two, medical marijuana has been shown to help REDUCE their dependence on narcotics.

-It’s now 100% legal to purchase marijuana over the counter.
+It’s now 100% legal to purchase medical marijuana over the counter in Arizona.

-I think it’s a rather silly complaint but I did make the mistake.
+I think this is a rather silly complaint, but I fully accept responsibility because I did make the mistake.

 Did it harm anyone?
 No.